albertfgu/diffwave-sashimi/README.md

 Our implementation does not require this step, which we find more convenient.
 However, pre-processing and saving the spectrograms is still possible.

-To pre-generate a folder of spectrograms according to the `dataset` config, run the `mel2samp` script and specify an output directory:
+To generate a folder of spectrograms according to the `dataset` config, run the `mel2samp` script and specify an output directory (here 256 refers to the hop size):
 ```
 python -m dataloaders.mel2samp experiment=ljspeech +output_dir=mel256
 ```
-(Here 256 refers to the hop size, but you can use any folder name.)

 Then during training or generation, add in the additional flag `generate.mel_path=mel256` to use the pre-processed spectrograms, e.g.
 ```
 python generate.py experiment=ljspeech model=sashimi model.d_model=32 generate.mel_name=LJ001-0002 generate.mel_path=mel256
 ```

 # Pretrained Models

 The branch `git checkout checkpoints` is provided for the code used in the checkpoints.

 **This branch is meant only for reproducing generated samples from the SaShiMi paper from ICML 2022 - please do not attempt train-from-scratch results from this code.**

 Both SaShiMi and WaveNet backbones have issues that are explained below.

 ### Checkpoints